Raúl Lizoain

-Raúl Lizoain Cruz (born 27 January 1991) is a Spanish professional footballer who plays as a goalkeeper for Albacete Balompié.
+Raúl Lizoain Cruz (born 27 January 1991) is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Granada.

 Club career

 Las Palmas

-Born in Las Palmas, Canary Islands, Lizoain came through the youth ranks of local UD Las Palmas, playing one season with the B team in the Tercera División.
+Born in Las Palmas, Canary Islands, Lizoain came through the youth ranks of local Las Palmas, playing one season with the B team in the Tercera División.
 He was promoted to the main squad for the 2011–12 campaign.

-Lizoain made his official debut with the first team on 26 November 2011, coming off the bench for field player Javier Portillo in a 2–0 Segunda División away loss against SD Huesca.
+Lizoain made his official debut with the first team on 26 November 2011, coming off the bench for field player Javier Portillo in a 2–0 Segunda División away loss against Huesca.
 He was mainly used as a backup to Mariano Barbosa in the following years.

-After Barbosa's departure to Sevilla FC, Lizoain battled for the first-choice status with new signing Casto.
+After Barbosa's departure to Sevilla, Lizoain battled for the first-choice status with new signing Casto.
 He began the season as a starter, but returned to the bench in December 2014; in May of the following year, after Casto's injury, he retained his place in the starting XI and also appeared in the play-offs.

 Lizoain made his debut in La Liga on 22 August 2015, in a 1–0 defeat at Atlético Madrid.
 On 2 August 2018, after suffering relegation, he terminated his contract.

 Alcorcón

-On 13 August 2018, Lizoain signed a two-year deal with second division club AD Alcorcón.
+On 13 August 2018, Lizoain signed a two-year deal with second division club Alcorcón.
 On 27 August of the following year, after playing second-fiddle to Dani Jiménez, he was released.

 Mirandés

-Days after his release from Alcorcón, Lizoain signed for Málaga CF, but the transfer was invalidated by the league as his wage was considered above the Andalusian club's limit.
-He remained without a team until 26 January 2020, when he arrived at CD Mirandés to compete with veteran Limones.
+Days after his release from Alcorcón, Lizoain signed for Málaga, but the transfer was invalidated by the league as his wage was considered above the Andalusian club's limit.
+He remained without a team until 26 January 2020, when he arrived at Mirandés to compete with veteran Limones.

 Andorra

-On 7 July 2022, free agent Lizoain agreed to a two-year contract at second-tier newcomers FC Andorra.
-A backup to Nico Ratti during the campaign, he was loaned to FC Cartagena of the same league in August 2023.
+On 7 July 2022, free agent Lizoain agreed to a two-year contract at second-tier newcomers Andorra.
+A backup to Nico Ratti during the campaign, he was loaned to Cartagena of the same league in August 2023.

 Later career

-On 1 July 2024, Lizoain signed a two-year deal with Albacete Balompié also in the second division.
+On 1 July 2024, Lizoain signed a two-year deal with Albacete also in the second division.
+He remained in the league for 2026–27, joining Granada.